michael6gledhill/cyberpatriot-runbook/docs/pi-setup.md

 alembic upgrade head
 ```

+If you see “No 'script_location' key found”, make sure you are in the folder that contains `alembic.ini` (the repository root), then run the command again.

 ## Step 4: Run the App (on your computer)
 Any computer can run the app.
 Repeat these steps on each computer that needs it.